HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

   )
 }}

-Figure 22.6 shows the fraction of HTTP/2 or gQUIC requests per page, ordered by percentile, for this year compared to last year.
+Figure 22.6 compares how much HTTP/2 or gQUIC is used on a website between this year and last year.
 The most noticeable change is that over half of sites now have 75% or more of their requests served over HTTP/2 or gQUIC compared to 46% last year.
 Less than 7% of sites make no HTTP/2 or gQUIC requests, while (only) 10% of sites are entirely HTTP/2 or gQUIC requests.

 What about the breakdown of the page itself?
 We typically talk about the difference between first-party and third-party content.
 Third-party is defined as content not within the direct control of the site owner; providing functionality such as advertising, marketing or analytics.
 The definition of known third parties is taken from the [third party web](https://github.com/patrickhulce/third-party-web/blob/8afa2d8cadddec8f0db39e7d715c07e85fb0f8ec/data/entities.json5) repository.